Blog

 Keep in mind that during the migration, the URLs of your site’s pages will change.
 We recommend setting up a 301 redirect to avoid errors.

-In 2022 (and beyond), switching to Magento 2 is more of a necessity than a whim, and the advantages of the Magento 2 over Magento 1 are obvious.
-Migrating to Magento 2 will not only accelerate the speed of your online eCommerce store and iboost productivity, but also significantly increase the profits of your business due to the buyer-friendly interface and Magento 2 adaptability to mobile devices.
+In 2022 (and beyond), it is truly worth it to upgrade Magento 2 is more of a necessity than a whim.
+The advantages of Magento 2 over Magento 1 are evident, especially considering the end-of-life status of Magento 1.
+Migrating to Magento 2 will not only accelerate the speed of your online eCommerce store and boost productivity, but it will also significantly increase the profits of your business.
+This is due to the buyer and user-friendly interface and Magento 2’s adaptability to mobile devices, enabling a seamless shopping experience for your customers.

-The process of Magento migration involves complexities that require a professional approach.
-IntexSoft specialists are ready to help you move your store and migrate data from Magento 1 to Magento 2, and execute the switch while considering all the aspects that your business needs.
-You can always contact us for a consultation.
+The process of Magento migration is no easy task.
+It involves complexities that require a professional approach.
+IntexSoft specialists are ready to help you move your store and migrate data from Magento 1 to Magento 2, considering the migration possibility and executing the switch immediately while considering all the aspects your business needs.
+If you have any questions or need guidance regarding your Magento version, code migration toolkit, database host, or migration settings, you can always contact us for a consultation.

 Written by